keu/docs/learn/dynamic-tasks.md

 - You can have a mapped task that results in no task instances.
 For example, when your upstream task that generates the mapping values returns an empty list.
 In this case, the mapped task is marked skipped, and downstream tasks are run according to the trigger rules you set.
 By default, downstream tasks are also skipped.
 - Some parameters can't be mapped.
 For example, `task_id`, `pool`, and many `BaseOperator` arguments.
 - `expand()` only accepts keyword arguments.
+- The maximum amount of mapped task instances is determined by the `max_map_length` parameter in the [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
+By default it is set to 1024.
+- You can limit the amount of mapped task instances that run in parallel accross all DAG runs in the same DAG by setting the `max_active_tis_per_dag` parameter in your dynamically mapped task.

 For additional examples of how to apply dynamic task mapping functions, see [Dynamic Task Mapping](https://airflow.apache.org/docs/apache-airflow/2.3.0/concepts/dynamic-task-mapping.html).